rian39/lists/log.md

 ## Thu 16 Mar 2017 10:39:43 GMT
 - have done another edit on the paper, smoothing out the argument more.
-- TODO: go through the bdas bibliography to see what should be included from there.
+- TODO: go through the bdas bibliography to see what should be included from there. started doing this and found dourish and garnett;
+- starting to put paper edits in.
+How many in 30 minutes?
+- roughly 80 edits to do.
+- did 20 edits in about 90 minutes of work.
+With 80 edits, that means about 3 more sessions of work.
+Should be able to submit next week.